absmach/magistrala-docs/docs/dev-guide/reports.md

 1. **Report Configurations**: Define what data to collect and how to process it
 2. **Scheduler**: Handles recurring report generation based on defined schedules
-3. **Generator Engine**: Creates human-readable reports in multiple formats
+3. **Generator Engine**: Generates human-readable reports in various formats.

 ![reports_architecture](../diagrams/reports_architecture.svg)